carwynmoore/perl-nats/README.md

     printf("Received a message: %s\n", $message->data);
 });

-# Process pending operations
+# Process one message from the server.
+Could be a PING message.
+# Must call at least one per ping-timout (default is 120s).
 $client->wait_for_op();

-# Process pending operations, with a timeout (in seconds)
+# Process pending operations, with a timeout (in seconds).
 # A timeout of 0 is polling.
 $client->wait_for_op(3.14);